Bolton Street Park

-Bolton Street Park was a baseball field in Savannah, Georgia, which was home to the city's professional baseball clubs between 1885 and 1909, including the Savannah Indians from 1904 to 1909, and hosted Major League Baseball spring training between 1892 and 1908.
+Bolton Street Park was a baseball field in Savannah, Georgia, which was home to the city's professional baseball clubs between 1885 and 1909, including the Savannah Indians from 1904 to 1909, the Savannah Athletic Association football team, and hosted Major League Baseball spring training between 1892 and 1908 along with Negro League and amateur baseball games.
 The ballpark was located between Bolton Street and Park Avenue east of the railroad tracks running parallel to East Broad Street.

 History

-The National League Detroit Wolverines beat the Southern Association's Savannah team 4-2 in an exhibition game at Bolton Street Park on March 20, 1886.
+The National League Detroit Wolverines beat the Southern Association's Savannah team 4–2 in an exhibition game at Bolton Street Park on March 20, 1886.
+Savannah and the ballpark hosted multiple Major League baseball teams for spring training between 1892 and 1908.
 The Washington Senators trained in Savannah at the ballpark in March 1892.

 Prior to the 1894 season, Jeff Miller, owner of the Savannah Southern League club, renovated the grandstand to include 500 open chairs, and added a cupola to shield the press, expanded the bleachers, as well as designated areas for carriages and hitching posts.

+On November 30, 1893, the Savannah Athletic Association football club welcomed the Georgia Bulldogs football team to Bolton Street.
+The Atlanta Constitution reported that 3,000 fans turned out for the game which ended in a 0-0 tie.
+The Red and Black reported that the crowd numbered 5,000.
+The following year, on November 29, 1894, the Savannah football team welcomed back the Bulldogs to Bolton Street, losing 22 to 0 in front of more than 1,000 spectators whose support was split between the two teams.

 Between the 1870s and 1900s, the Chatham Base Ball Club, based in Savannah, was a championship Black baseball club that often played its games at Bolton Street Park.
+A game on September 7, 1903 between Charleston and Chatham attracted what was reported as the largest crowd of the season to the ballpark, and was noted to include both white and black spectators.